arangodb/docs-hugo/site/content/3.11/arangograph/organizations/_index.md

 With the ArangoGraph Insights Platform, your organization can choose one of the following packages.

-### Perpetual Free Trial
+### Perpetual Free Tier

 ArangoGraph comes with a perpetual free tier that lets you access the platform without incurring any costs indefinitely.
-You can get started quickly, without needing to enter a credit card.
+You can get started quickly, without needing to enter credit card details.

-The perpetual free tier is ideal for anyone who wants to explore ArangoGraph and run smaller-scale development projects, experimentation, and prototyping.
+The perpetual free tier is ideal for anyone who wants to explore ArangoGraph, experiment, prototype, and run smaller-scale development projects.

-The perpetual free trial gives you access to:
+The perpetual free tier gives you access to:
-- One small deployment (4GB) limited to a few selected regions (AWS Ohio and AWS Ireland)
+- One small deployment (Single Server with 4 GB memory) limited to a few selected regions (AWS Ohio and AWS Ireland)
 - Local backups
 - One ArangoGraph Notebook for learning and data science